sordidlist/buffcat/README.md

 This guide hopes to empower you with the knowledge needed to perform these buffer overflows quickly using the commnand line, regardless of whether you're in Linux or Windows!

-  I'm making one assumption, which is that you're already familiar with [cracking the brainpan.exe binary with Immunity Debugger](https://assume-breach.medium.com/oscp-prep-buffer-overflows-made-super-easy-with-the-brainpan-1-vm-e5ccaf7d3f0c).
+  This guide compliments Brainpan/Immunity Debugger walkthroughs [like this one](https://assume-breach.medium.com/oscp-prep-buffer-overflows-made-super-easy-with-the-brainpan-1-vm-e5ccaf7d3f0c).
 Learning this process caused me much feet-dragging, as I know it does for many security students.
 (I know, I know, just repeat it til you get it and it's easy.)
 Well, I found another way, using [radare2](https://github.com/radareorg/radare2)!
 I didn't find this process documented anywhere else, so here is how I eventually did it, streamlined into some hopefully easy steps:

 ## The setup
 #### 1) VMs